 Our day in Valparaíso was my highlight of the trip.
 The coastal town is picturesque, with brightly colored buildings built into the side of a steep hill, artisan markets, a beautiful harbor and delicious seafood.
 I would definitely recommend this trip — it allowed me to see a bit of the Chilean culture and enjoy some great views!

 4. Iguazú Falls, Argentina

 My fourth trip this semester was to Iguazú Falls in the northeast corner of Argentina.
-This trip was an optional excursion through AIFS and it was really nice to have someone else in charge of the logistics, and to have our amazing Resident Director, Eva, with us!
+This was one of the optional trips from Buenos Aires through AIFS and it was really nice to have someone else in charge of the logistics for the weekend, and to have our amazing Resident Director, Eva, with us!

 It was a quick trip, so we spent one day exploring the town of Iguazú and visiting the “punto de las tres fronteras” where the borders of Argentina, Brazil and Paraguay meet.
 We then spent the entire next day in the Iguazú Falls National Park.
 This may have been my favorite trip because the views were absolutely spectacular and, after being in the city all semester, it was really nice to enjoy nature for a bit.

 There truly is no way to explain how amazing these falls are without being there in person to hear the rumble and feel the spray, so I’ll just say that if you study abroad in Buenos Aires this is an absolute can’t-miss opportunity.

 No semester in Buenos Aires is complete without a trip to Patagonia.
 Patagonia is a huge expanse of land that covers southern Chile and Argentina, so there are lots of places to choose from within the region, but I chose to visit Chaltén and Calafate because they are home to the famous Mount Fitz Roy mountain range and the Perito Moreno Glacier.